 A Solana cluster uses a multi-layer block propagation mechanism called Turbine to broadcast transaction shreds to all nodes with minimal amount of duplicate messages.
 The cluster divides itself into small collections of nodes, called neighborhoods.
-Each node is responsible for sharing any data it receives with the other nodes in its neighborhood, as well as propagating the data on to a small set of nodes in other neighborhoods.
+Each node is responsible for propagating any data it receives on to a small set of nodes in downstream neighborhoods and possibly sharing data with the other nodes in its neighborhood.
 This way each node only has to communicate with a small number of nodes.

 To reduce the possibility of attack vectors, each shred is transmitted over a random tree of neighborhoods.
 Each node uses the same set of nodes representing the cluster.
-A random tree is generated from the set for each shred using a seed derived from the leader id, slot and shred index.
+A random tree is generated from the set for each shred using a seed derived from the slot leader id, slot, shred index, and shred type.

 DATA_PLANE_FANOUT nodes.
-Layer 0 starts with 1 neighborhood with fanout nodes.
-The number of nodes in each additional layer grows by a factor of fanout.
+Layer 1 starts with 1 neighborhood.
+The number of nodes in each additional neighborhood/layer grows by a factor of

-As mentioned above, each node in a layer only has to broadcast its shreds to its neighbors and to exactly 1 node in some next-layer neighborhoods, instead of to every TVU peer in the cluster.
-A good way to think about this is, layer 0 starts with 1 neighborhood with fanout nodes, layer 1 adds fanout neighborhoods, each with fanout nodes and layer 2 will have
+A good way to think about this is, layer 1 starts with 1 neighborhood with fanout nodes, layer 2 adds fanout neighborhoods, each with fanout nodes and layer 3 will have

-Finally, the following diagram shows a two layer cluster with a fanout of 2.
+The following diagram shows a three layer cluster with a fanout of 2.

 DATA_PLANE_FANOUT.
 The number of nodes in a neighborhood is equal to the fanout value.
 Neighborhoods will fill to capacity before new ones are added, i.e if a neighborhood isn't full, it must be the last one.